AsukaOyama/GBDT-DM-Prediction/README.md

 # Code repository of the paper "Gradient Boosting Decision Tree Becomes More Reliable Than Logistic Regression in Predicting Probability for Diabetes With Big Data" (Seto et al. 2022)

-One of the GBDT-based diabetes prediction models for evaluating the model performance is available.
+One of the GBDT-based diabetes prediction models for evaluating the model performance in the paper is available.

 # Code requirements
 The code can be run in Python.
 The code require the installation of the following packages: